 Sells for $199 USD (+$118 for Sanwa/Omron parts), plus shipping

-✅ Compatible with Infinitas 60Hz, LR2, beatoraja, PS2 ✅ Adjustable turntable distance, swappable sides ✅ Low price! ⚠️ Playable with Infinitas in 120Hz, but not perfect (e.g., dropping fast scratches) ❌ Small turntable can be a deal breaker
+✅ Compatible with Infinitas 60Hz, LR2, beatoraja, PS2 ✅ Adjustable turntable distance, swappable sides ✅ Low price! ⚠️ Playable with Infinitas in 120Hz, but not perfect (e.g., dropping fast scratches) -- Might be addressed in Revision 2 (2023) ❌ Small turntable can be a deal breaker

 KOC is the official Konami controller for Playstation 2, made in the 2000s.

 Sells for 5,000 - 10,000 JPY used on various used goods store.